 Eligibility criteria, terms and conditions, fees and charges apply

-- 0% p.a. for 6 months with 2% BT fee on balance transfers
+- Balance transfer rate: 0% p.a. for the first 6 months

 Compare Visa Signature credit cards